 The Senior Assistant (SA) has the primary responsibility to serve as an overall support in the day to day operation of the residence hall under the supervision of the Resident Director.
 The SA is a student who has previously been employed as a Resident Assistant and has been selected to serve in this role based on their leadership and organizational skills as well as their previous performance.

 What is a Resident Assistant?

 The Resident Assistant (RA), typically an undergraduate student, lives right on your wing.
 The RAs major focus is to aid residents in their adjustment to university life.
-As a member of the Student Housing staff, the RA is responsible for informing you of university resources and programs, working with various aspects of hall government, offering and receiving personal feedback, developing an educational atmosphere, encouraging involvement (wing, hall, and university functions), and dealing with personal and disciplinary concerns.
+As a member of the Residence Life staff, the RA is responsible for informing you of university resources and programs, working with various aspects of hall government, offering and receiving personal feedback, developing an educational atmosphere, encouraging involvement (wing, hall, and university functions), and dealing with personal and disciplinary concerns.
 Most important, the RA's work to develop community--where each student can develop a sense of identity, find growth experiences, and feel a sense of responsibility toward others.